Usability Testing for Developers

 Catch UX friction before the PR merges

-You built the flow.
-You know every state, every edge case, every decision behind each click.
-That context is invisible to users.
+You built the flow, so you know every state, every edge case, and every decision behind each click.
+That context is invisible to the user opening the page for the first time.
 Tessary runs AI personas on your staging URL and returns structured UX findings in minutes, before you open a PR or request a design review.

 The Problem